cyclic-software/www/content/posts/technical-debt-a-field-guide.md

-It is trivial to construct a scenario where the &quot;obvious&quot; choice would be any one of those options.
+It is trivial to construct a scenario where the "obvious" choice would be any one of those options.
 The dimensions of the choice are:

 *   amount of money now vs later
 *   time till the car is working